 Day 2: Snæfellsnes Peninsula

-The diversity of the landscape and geology of the Snæfellsnes Peninsula is unique.
+Picking up your hire care and leaving Reykjavik, you'll quickly discover that the diversity of the landscape and geology of the Snæfellsnes Peninsula is unique.
 Explore Eldborg Crater and the many attractions along the south coast of the peninsula including the church at Búðir, Arnarstapi harbour, Djúpalónssandur beach and Snæfellsjökull Glacier.
 Legend has it that the glacier is one of the seven 'energy points' of the Earth and author Jules Verne also famously featured it in his novel 'Journey to the Centre of the Earth'.
 Glacier tours are available during summer.
 In the afternoon, visit Grundarfjörður village with its stunning view of Mt Kirkjufell, and explore the pretty harbour village of Stykkishólmur with its many colourful old timber houses.
 For much of the year, it's possible to take a boat trip from here and sail around Breiðafjörður Bay's many islands and bird colonies.

 Stay: Accommodation in the Húnaflói/Skagafjörður area